ghosertBlog/ghosertblog.github.com/source/_posts/2013-07-17-stubhub-blog.markdown

     else:
         print 'success to call black hawk.'
 ```
 Calling the service via Python is joyful.
 Although at first, it failed, But since the code is pretty short and readable, I just copied the Python snippet to the email and asked the 3rd party guys: "Is there anything wrong"?
-They replied me with some correction in the http request body, then I edit the codes on our testing server, tried again, it worked.
-There is no JRE/IDE/compilation/build/deployment here, just ssh to your linux server, edit your codes with vi/emacs editor and **Run !**.
+They replied me with some correction in the http request body, then I edited the codes on our testing server, tried again, it worked.
+There is no JRE/IDE/compilation/build/deployment here, just ssh to your Linux server, edit your codes with vi/emacs editor and **Run !**.

 ### Story 3: Resend Rewards Emails to customers

 In 2012, there was another project named Rewards which would give our users some discounts if they engaged this campaign.
 And when they engaged it, they would be supposed to receive a mail about the details of this campaign.
 Unfortunately, because of the environment issue, there were 1285 users fail to receive this mail so that they may not know how to get discounts, although they had already joined Rewards campaign.
 Thus, I was required to resend the mails to make up for this issue.

-The task is emergent and valuable for the user if we could resend the mails as soon as possible.
+The task was emergent and valuable for the user if we could resend the mails as soon as possible.
 But if we go with the traditional Java codes, we need to have the SQLs to pick up the missing users from database first, invoke this SQL by JDBC or Hibernate, write down codes for resending email and figure out somewhere to build/deploy codes in production, and then roll back the deployment, since it's supposed to be used once.
 That is ugly and I could imagine, it at least takes us 2 days for development and deployment.

 While choosing Python, the thing is easier.
-It's still some kind of script running on linux server.
+It's still some kind of script running on Linux server.
 To avoid reading database, I could pick up the user id from database first and write them into the script as the list like this.

 ```python
 users = [556483, 556480, 556477, 556379, 556378, 556471, 556374, 469686, 556369, 556466, 556365, 556364, 556462, 556460, 556362, 556360, 556456, ...]